waggle-sensor/summer2022/snead/README.md

 All pictures and information compiled from [ONAP's Architecture page](https://docs.onap.org/en/honolulu/guides/onap-developer/architecture/index.html)

 #### Integrating COTS Radios
 So far it looks like mmWave Radios and our equipment can be controlled using an ONAP's SDN controller for ‘Radio’ (SDN-R), an additional service you can integrate into the run-time model.
 It's a part of their ONAP component, SDN-Controller.
+Once set up, the user could open the SDN-R portal and see which devices are connected (and manually mount radios, if needed).

 ![image](https://user-images.githubusercontent.com/107580325/176289800-2dbdf6bd-9397-4a30-9d91-4cc5e908bf1d.png)